tgen/vcfMerger2/README.md

                         using --delim option

   `-g REFGENOME, --refgenome REFGENOME`
-                        reference genome used with bcftools norm ; must match reference used for alignment
+                        reference genome `.fa` and its `.fai` index are used with bcftools norm ; must match reference used for alignment

   `--normal-sname NORMAL_SNAME`